-Even though you’ll be attached to your board by a leash, even though you’ll wear a life jacket—SUP is a water sport.
-Know how to swim and you’ll not only enjoy it more, you’ll be safer!
+Even though you’ll be attached to your board by a leash and will wear a life jacket—SUP is a water sport.
+Know how to swim and you’ll not only enjoy it more, you’ll be safer.

 4. Start on your knees